Home Equity Loan Rates for October 2024

 If you can afford higher monthly payment, a shorter term like a 15-year fixed-rate mortgage will shrink your balance faster than the popular 30-year fixed-rate mortgage.

-Even one extra payment a year helps increase your available equity.
+Even one extra payment a year helps you increase your available equity and pay off your mortgage early.

-Homebuyers often prefer homes that have been updated, and you’ll score extra points with home appraisers if your home is well-maintained and updated with home improvements — like modern flooring and fixtures — on a regular basis.
+Homebuyers often prefer homes that have been updated, so a home that’s well-maintained and has recent home improvements — like modern flooring and fixtures — will usually sell for more.

 Recommended Reading